compomics/moFF/README.md

 mzML raw file  MUST be specified  using `--tsv_list | --raw_list`.
 The `--raw_repo` option is not available for mzML files.

-You can all the parameters values in file and load them using  `--config_file`.
-For an explample see example_parameter_file.ini
+You can set all the parameters values in a file and load them using  `--config_file`.
+For an exaple see `example_parameter_file.ini`

-NOTE: The consideration of retention time window parameters (rt_w,rt_p_rt_p) mentioned for apex module are stil valid also for the entire workflow
+NOTE: The consideration of retention time window parameters (xic_length,rt_peak_win,rt_peak_win_match) mentioned for apex module are stil valid also for the entire workflow

 [Top of page](#moff)